sumowll/BD4H-Bootcamp/web/env-vagrant-vm.md

 1. Navigate to *vm* folder.
 2. Run `vagrant destroy -f` to destroy the VM.

-Alternatively, you may just perform a graceful shutdown (without removing all traces of the vitual machine like above) by
+Alternatively, you may just perform a graceful shutdown (without removing all traces of the virtual machine like above) by
 1. Navigate to *vm* folder.
-2. Run `vagrant destroy halt` to destroy the VM.
+2. Run `vagrant halt` to gracefully shutdown the VM.